MASTER OF PUBLIC HEALTH (MPH) DEGREE IN MAINE

 Job Growth Projections and Salaries for Public Health Professions in Maine that Require a Master’s Degree

-The Maine Center for Workforce Research and Information revealed the annual salaries for many master’s-prepared professionals in public health as of 2014:
+The US Bureau of Labor Statistics reports the following annual salaries for master’s-prepared professionals in Maine public health as of 2023:

 Career Opportunities for Maine’s Master’s-Prepared Public Health Professionals